 Why Perform a Jichinsai Ceremony?

-I mentioned above that I do a lot of work for international corporate Clients.
+I mentioned above that I do a lot of work for international corporate Clients in Japan.
 Indeed, Gentle Reader no doubt uses their products daily.
 These are corporations that are decidedly non-religious and are careful to avoid allowing religious influence to become apparent in their business dealings.
 So how do they justify spending money and time on a ceremony intended to deal with metaphysical influences?
 The reasons, as I understand them, are twofold: (1) Peace of mind; and (2) Avoidance of blame.

 Let’s examine reason number 1 first.